Le-o-n/cheat-tables/README.md

 # CheatTables
 Cheat tables for various games I've created.
-Run these at your own risk, they may cause crashes, corrupt save files or bans.
+Run these at your own risk, they may cause crashes, corrupt save files or bans (if the game has an anticheat).
 I take zero liability.

 # How to use
 ### Step 1 - Download Cheat Engine Installer